aenain/lion-there-client/README.md

 lion-there-client
 =================

-[AGH-UST] Simple client for the lion-there-server application written in CoffeeScript to replicate Put That There project from MIT.
+Simple client for the lion-there-server application written in CoffeeScript to replicate Put That There project from MIT.

 We are replicating the project from MIT called Put That There using Kinect this time :)